 A Cyprus IBC must appoint a Secretary.
 The Secretary can be an individual or a company.
 If the company is a single under single ownership then the Director can also be the Secretary.

 The Cyprus IBC is regulated through the Companies Law, Cap.
-113. The law has been in force since 1952 and modelled off of the UK Companies Act 1948, though since then it has been amended when the country was incorporated into the European Union.
+113. The law has been in force since 1952 and modeled off of the UK Companies Act 1948, though since then it has been amended when the country was incorporated into the European Union.

 Mixed legal system (Civil and Common law)